uva-slpl/nlp2/index.md

 # Format

-This is a research-oriented course where we have lectures, discussion sessions led by students, labs, and project assignments.
+This is a research-oriented course where we have lectures, labs, and project assignments.
 We supply reading material (either research papers or tutorials) for lectures as well as a list of pointers for further reading.

-## Discussion sessions

-A group (**3 members**) selects a paper to be discussed.
-Then

-1. Everyone reads the chosen paper before the session
-2. The selected group gives a talk presenting the work to the rest of the class: you can decide how to organise your talk (whether everyone presents, or just one presents is entirely up to you)
-3. Everyone participates in an open discussion

 # Projects